nos3curity/Null-Hound/README.md

 ### Step 4: Monitor Progress

-Check audit progress and findings at any time during the audit:
+Check audit progress and findings at any time during the audit.
+If you started the agent with `--telemetry`, you can also monitor and steer via the Chatbot UI:

+- Open http://127.0.0.1:5280 and attach to the running instance
+- Watch live Activity, Plan, and Findings
+- Use the Steer form to guide the next investigations

 ```bash
 # View current hypotheses (findings)